 Fitch Ratings, Inc. is registered with the U.S. Securities and Exchange Commission as a Nationally Recognized Statistical Rating Organization (the "NRSRO").
-While certain of the NRSRO's credit rating subsidiaries are listed on Item 3 of Form NRSRO and as such are authorized to issue credit ratings on behalf of the NRSRO (see https://www.fitchratings.com/site/regulatory), other credit ratings subsidiaries are not listed on Form NRSRO (the "non-NRSROS") and therefore credit ratings issued by those subsidiaries are not issued on behalf of the NRSRO.
-However, non-NRSRO personnel may participate in determining credit ratings issued by or on behalf of the NRSRO.
+While certain of the NRSRO's credit rating subsidiaries are listed on Item 3 of Form NRSRO and as such are authorized to issue credit ratings on behalf of the NRSRO's credit ratings.com/site/regulatory), other credit rating subsidiaries are not listed on Form NRSRO (the "non-NRSROs") and therefore credit ratings issued by those subsidiaries are not issued on behalf of the NRSRO.
+However, non-NRSRO (the "non-NRSROs") and therefore credit ratings issued by or on behalf of the NRSRO.

-$Copyright @\ 2024 by Fitch\ Ratings, Inc., Fitch\ Ratings\ Ltd.\ and\ its subsidiaries.\ 33\ Whitehall\ Street,\ NY,\ NY\ 10004.\ Telephone:\ 1-800-753-4824,\ (212)\ 908-0500.\ Reproduction\ or\ retransmission\ in\ whole\ or\ in\ part\ is\ prohibited\ except\ by\ permission.\ All\ rights\ reserved.$
+Copyright © 2025 by Fitch Ratings, Inc., Fitch Ratings Ltd. and its subsidiaries.
+33 Whitehall Street, NY, NY 10004.
+Telephone: 1-800-753-4824, (212) 908-0500.
+Reproduction or retransmission in whole or in part is prohibited except by permission.
+All rights reserved.